By Mike Frisch

 June is often a great time to catch walleyes!
 These fish are fully recovered from the spawn, are on the feed, and are often not that tough to catch.
 Here are some tips for finding and catching aggressive June walleyes.

-Main lake structure starts to hold walleyes during early June.
-Shallower sunken humps and islands will often hold walleyes during June, with deeper water structure holding more and more fish as summer wears on.
-Other good fish-holding spots on lots of lakes during June are major points that extend off the shore line break and jut out into the lake.
+The main lake structure starts to hold walleyes during early June.
+Shallower sunken humps and islands will often hold walleyes during June, with deeper water structures holding more and more fish as summer wears on.
+Other good fish-holding spots on lots of lakes during June are major points that extend off the shoreline break and jut out into the lake.